NilsIrl/www.nilsand.re/_drafts/title-direction.md

 We have a problem.
 Let's fix it!

-It seemed to me like the solution was standardisation, either everyone writes their titles so that they are readable when the text in the tab bar is left aligned or everyone writes them so that they are readable right aligned.
+It seemed to me like the solution was standardisation, either everyone writes their titles so that they are readable when the text in the tab bar is left-aligned or everyone writes them so that they are readable right-aligned.

-After some thoughts I came to the conclusion that it was preferable that all text inside of tab bars be written such that is was readable when the text was left aligned (like for the PostgreSQL website) because it allows the text to be written in a coherent hierarchy: from general to more specific (like is used for [dates][6], [paths][7], and [paths][8]) and because the (only?) reason some websites have the more specific information at the start of their title is
+After some thoughts I came to the conclusion that it was preferable that all text inside of tab bars be written such that is was readable when the text was right-aligned (like for the PostgreSQL website) because it allows the text to be written in a coherent hierarchy: from general to more specific (like is used for [dates][6], [paths][7], and [paths][8]) and because the (only?) reason some websites have the more specific information at the start of their title is